Memory and Rejuvenation in Glassy Systems: Introduction

-We ascribe rejuvenation to temperature chaos, first described in Ref. \cite{bray:78} and recently observed experimentally \cite{Zhai:22} in a sample of $\mathrm{Cu}_{0.92}\mathrm{Mn}_{0.08}$ cut from the same boule as the sample we report on here.
+We ascribe rejuvenation to temperature chaos, first described in Ref. \cite{bray:78}, and recently observed \cite{Zhai:22} in a sample of $\mathrm{Cu}_{0.92}\mathrm{Mn}_{0.08}$ cut from the same boule as our sample.
 As shown computationally in Refs. \cite{miyashita:01, janus:21}, when the temperature is lowered to \Tw{2} such that the spin glass has gone chaotic, then spin glass correlations develop over regions with a new length scale, with the growth of new correlations at $\Tw{2}$ occurring as if there were no correlations grown at \Tw{1}.
-Thus, we take the correlations at \Tw{1} and \Tw{2} to be independent.
-We have ensured our temperature drop of $\Tw{1} - \Tw{2} = 4\,\rm{K}$ is large enough to guarantee rejuvenation, as shown pictorially in Fig. \ref{fig:ref_aging_rej_mem}.
+We have ensured our temperature drop of $\Delta T \equiv \Tw{1} - \Tw{2} = 4\,\rm{K}$ is large enough to guarantee rejuvenation (see Fig. \ref{fig:ref_aging_rej_mem}).

-From this argument, it follows that the memory effect is an interplay between correlation lengths, as recently confirmed \cite{baity_2023}.
-In our experiments, we increase the correlation lengths by waiting for a variable amount of time.
-If we increase \tw{1} while keeping \tw{2} constant, then we would logically expect more memory at \Tw{1}.
-Alternatively, by holding \tw{1} constant, but increasing \tw{2}, then one would expect less memory at \Tw{1}.
-This argument is akin to the ``temperature microscope'' of Bouchaud \textit{et al.} \cite{bouchaud:01} used to describe locally-ordered spin configurations within the droplet picture, as well as the phenomenological picture presented in Ref \cite{jonason:00}.
-Importantly, the temperature microscope implies that memory in the double-waiting-time experiments can be understood as a function of a single variable: the ratio between the dynamical correlation lengths grown at either temperature.
-Furthermore, other conventional pictures such as in Ref. \cite{bray:78} imply that \textbf{any} growth of \textbf{any} correlated regions at \Tw{2} will lead to memory loss.
-In what follows, we scrutinize this argument by measuring how the memory, defined in Eq. \ref{eq:Memory_Definition}, varies throughout our double-waiting-time experiments.
+From this argument, memory is an interplay between correlation lengths, as recently confirmed \cite{baity_2023}.
+We increase the correlation lengths by varying the waiting time.
+If \tw{1} (\tw{2}) increases while \tw{2} (\tw{1}) is fixed, more (less) memory is expected at \Tw{1}.
+This argument is akin to the ``temperature microscope model'' (TMM) of Bouchaud \textit{et al.} \cite{bouchaud:01} used to describe locally-ordered spin configurations within the droplet picture, as well as the phenomenological picture presented in Ref \cite{jonason:00}.
+Importantly, the TMM implies that memory in the double-waiting-time experiments are a function of a single variable: the ratio between the dynamical correlation lengths grown at either temperature.
+Meanwhile, models like the ``ghost domain'' picture \cite{jonsson:04} are similar to the TMM, but have correlated growth with finite spatial extent.
+Still other pictures, such as in Ref. \cite{bray:78} imply that \textbf{any} growth of \textbf{any} correlated regions at \Tw{2} will lead to memory loss.
+In what follows, we scrutinize these arguments by measuring how the memory, defined in Eq. \ref{eq:Memory_Definition}, varies throughout our double-waiting-time experiments.